AdobeDocs/marketo.it-IT/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/use-a-webhook-in-a-smart-campaign.md

    ![](assets/2017-05-02-10-54-38.png)

-1. Infine, puoi utilizzare i webhook in **Aggiungi scelta** in un passaggio di flusso.
+1. Infine, è possibile utilizzare i webhook in **Aggiungi scelta** in un passaggio di flusso.

    ![](assets/image2014-9-22-15-3a8-3a13.png)